Memory & Threading¶

 {

-Task SetAsync(string ns, string key, MemoryEntry entry, CancellationToken ct = default);
+Task SetAsync(string @namespace, string key, MemoryEntry entry, CancellationToken ct = default);

 Task<IReadOnlyList<MemorySearchResult>> SearchAsync(MemorySearchQuery query, CancellationToken ct = default);